-Additionally, as a natural blood purifier and nervine, gotu kola is particularly supportive in alleviating skin irritations caused by stress.
+Additionally, as a natural blood purifier and nervine, gotu kola is particularly supportive in soothing mild skin irritations caused by stress.

 The Origins of Banyan’s Gotu Kola

-Over the years we have sourced our gotu kola from Sri Lanka, India, and Zimbabwe.
+Over the years, we have sourced our gotu kola from Sri Lanka, India, and Zimbabwe.

 Sri Lanka has a very well-established tradition of growing gotu kola; it is in high demand for one of Sri Lanka’s most popular health food dishes—the gotu kola sambol (a salad made of finely chopped gotu kola leaves, chili, and other spices).

 Most of the gotu kola that comes from India is collected from the wild.
-From an ecological perspective, this is not a concern because only the aerial parts (not the roots of the plant) are harvested, and they regenerate quickly.
+This is not a concern from an ecological and sustainable perspective because only the aerial parts (not the plant’s roots) are harvested, and they regenerate quickly.

 The Many Names of Gotu Kola

-Gotu kola (Centella asiatica) is often confused with another herb that supports cognitive function, bacopa (Bacopa monnieri).
-The two herbs are not related, and they do not look similar, but in India they are both known as brahmi, which causes the confusion.
+Brahmi.
+In some parts of India, this plant goes by the name “brahmi.”
+Because of this, it is often confused with another herb that supports cognitive function, bacopa (Bacopa monnieri).
+The two herbs are not related, and they do not look similar.
+Still, in India, they are both known as brahmi, which causes the confusion.